theupdateframework/taps/tap15.md

 When a delegation contains this field, it represents delegations to 2^BIT_LENGTH bins that use the included keyids and threshold.
-All succinct hashed bin delegations will be terminating.
+All succinct hashed bin delegations will be non-terminating.
 The path_hash_prefixes and name for each bin will be determined using the BIT_LENGTH and NAME_PREFIX.